ExcellentWish/fur-pet-store/README.md

 `update_total` calculates the overall total depending on the order items linked to the order, ensuring the value is always correct.

+#### **Reviews**

+The reviews app contains one model - `Reviews` - that enables the admin or user to add reviews to the database in order to be displayed on the website.
+This model has connections with the products and user.
+The information added is `title, body, user , date and time` and `approved` which allows the admin to decide what is displayed on the website.
+There are a few model methods in place that calculate the `likes` and `dislikes` depending on if the product has been reviewed as it allows users to know that the product was bought before.

 ## Skeleton
 [Wireframes can be viewed here](assets/wireframes/WIREFRAMES.md)